Limiting Sets for Digital Cones and Suspensions

-Figure~\ref{fig:T_1andT_2} illustrates that in the $c_3$ adjacency, each $T_i$ is ``almost" a square simple closed curve whose ``corners" are the members of $T_i'$; the two $c_1$-neighbors in $T_i$ of each ``corner" are $c_3$-adjacent. $P_n$ can be thought of as a digital analog of a cone on a simple closed curve - the latter represented by~$T_n$.
+Figure~\ref{fig:T_1andT_2} illustrates that in the $c_3$ adjacency, each $T_i$ is a digital square (without interior) whose ``corners" are the members of $T_i'$; the two $c_1$-neighbors in $T_i$ of each ``corner" are $c_2$-adjacent. $P_n$ can be thought of as a digital analog of a cone on a square (without interior).

 Let

 which can be thought of as a digital analog of a solid tetrahedron.

 For each of $P_n,Q_n$, we let $U = (0,0,n)$, the high point of the image.